Menu

 Previously Recorded AABC Webinars

-Previously recorded AABC webinars are available for viewing!
+Previously recorded AABC webinars are available for viewing.

-The price for AABC members is $15.00 (per individual webinar recording); Non-members is $30.00 (per individual webinar recording).
+The price for AABC members is $20.00 (per individual webinar recording); Non-members is $35.00 (per individual webinar recording).

 Available webinars include:

-A+: Teaching with Primary Sources from the Archives
+• A+: Teaching with Primary Sources from the Archives

-Presentation date: Feb 15, 2023
+Presentation date: February 15, 2023

 Webinar description: As archival practitioners, we find ourselves surrounded by records on a daily basis that contain fantastic stories, mysteries, drama and the mundane…all forming part of our collective identity and history.
 Sharing these records with the public is one of the reasons why we open our doors to researchers and engage in different types of outreach.
 Using records themselves as a teaching tool for students offers a renewed interest and focus on the work we do behind the scenes.
 Join us for this webinar as we discuss the “who, what, where, when, why, how” of teaching with primary sources.
 We will also hear from Emily Lonie who will share her experiences with using the archives to teach while working at the City of Coquitlam Archives.

-Creating Archival Exhibits
+• Creating Archival Exhibits

-Presentation date: Oct 25, 2022
+Presentation date: October 25, 2022

 Webinar description: Join the AABC to learn about creating effective and engaging exhibits using treasures from your archival holdings!
 In this webinar we will discuss the steps for designing an exhibit, consider the use of displaying reproductions vs original records, and review best practices for mounting and providing a secure environment for textual records and photographs.
 Participants will also hear from Krisztina Laszlo who will share her experience preparing the exhibit “Past Purrrrfect: Cats in the Collection” for Rare Books and Special Collections, UBC Library.

-Archives 101 for Summer Students!
+• Archives 101 for Summer Students!

 Presentation date: June 28, 2022